 Popularity: CBD is very, very popular.
 Besides the fact that it’s used by many people, it’s frequently tested in unique environments and discussed within different industries.

-CBN is another cannabinoid in the hemp plant, and it’s frequently present in abundance, although not as much as CBD.
+Cannabinol (CBN) is another cannabinoid produced within the hemp plant, and it’s frequently present in abundance, although not as much as CBD.
 CBN is slowly becoming popular as additional companies have found ways to isolate it and turn it into a concentrated extract.